 5. The term “initial age” means the age of the annuitant as of his or her age last birthday relative to the premium determination date.
 For joint life contracts, certificates or contract features, the “initial age” means the initial age of the younger annuitant.
 If a contract, certificate or contract feature for an annuitant is being valued on a standard mortality table as an impaired annuitant, “initial age” means the rated age.
 If a contract, certificate or contract feature is being valued on a substandard mortality basis, “initial age” means an equivalent rated age.

-6. The term “Table X spreads” means the prescribed VM-22 Section 13 current market benchmark spreads for the quarter prior to the premium determination date, as published on the Industry tab of the NAIC website.
+6. The term “Table X spreads” means the prescribed VM-V Section 1 current market benchmark spreads for the quarter prior to the premium determination date, as published on the Industry tab of the NAIC website.
 The process used to determine Table X spreads is the same as that specified in VM-20 Appendix 2.D for Table F, except that JP Morgan and Bank of America bond spreads are averaged over the quarter rather than the last business day of the month.

 7. The term “expected default cost” means a vector of annual default costs by weighted average life.
 This is calculated as a weighted average of the VM-20 Table A prescribed annual default costs published on the Industry tab of the NAIC website in effect for the quarter prior to the premium determination date, using the prescribed portfolio credit quality distribution as weights.